DrewWing/EDrewcatedGuesser/README.md

 ### The FTCAPI BASH Program
-In ftcapiv4.sh there are several necessary variables to configure;
+In ftcapi.sh there are several necessary variables to configure;
  - `authorizationheader` (string) should be set to your authorization token for the FTC API.
 Ex: `"Authorization: Basic <your_token_goes_here>"`

  - `pathtoftcapi` should be similarly configured as in commonresources.py, except **without the trailing forwardslash.** Ex: `/home/wingfield/ftcapi-branch44-1`